jknitey/SSEnviro/README.md

 ```
 get_weather_data type can be: 'hourly', 'daily', 'monthly'

+## Weighted sampling explination
 Weighted sampling is to help get a better representaion of soil in your location.
-4 additional points are sampled around your location.
-The 4 additional points make a 50 x 50 meter square around your location.
+Four additional data points are sampled around your location making a 50 x 50 meter square.
 The data from all 5 samples is averged to give you a weighted sample of your location.

-Example of data that is sampled.
-First point is the input point and the other points are the points of the 50 x 50 meter box around your point.
+Below is an example of the data that is sampled for weighted sampling.
+The first point is the input point and the other points are the points of the 50 x 50 meter box around your point.
 ![weighted sample example data](weighted_samples_img.png)

+Below is an image showing how the weighted samples are taken.
 ![weighted sample 50 x 50 meter box around point](weighted_samples_plot.png)

 ## To-do